Ranko Stojić

 Ranko Stojić (Ранко Стојић; born 18 January 1959) is a Serbian former professional footballer who played as a goalkeeper.
 He earned 14 caps for Yugoslavia in the mid 1980s.
 Following his playing career, Stojić started working as a players' agent.

 Club career

 Stojić started out at his hometown side Iskra Bugojno in the Yugoslav Second League.
 He made his senior debuts in the 1976–77 season.
 In 1978, Stojić moved to Belgrade and joined lower league club Zvezdara.
 He was transferred to Yugoslav First League side Partizan in the summer of 1980.
 Over the next four seasons at the Stadion JNA, Stojić made over 100 competitive appearances for the Crno-beli, helping them win the national championship in 1983.
 He switched to Dinamo Zagreb the following summer, staying with the Modri for the next three years.

-In the summer of 1987, Stojić moved abroad and joined Belgian club RFC Liègeois.
+In the summer of 1987, Stojić moved abroad and joined Belgian club RFC Liégeois.
 He played in the country over the following 10 years and also represented Anderlecht, Charleroi (two spells), RFC Sérésien and Royal Antwerp, before retiring from the game.